-The attempt to rescue the deal may help six investment banks including Citigroup Inc. (C) and Deutsche Bank AG (DBK) keep an estimated $130 million in fees threatened when Qatar Holding LLC, the Persian Gulf sovereign wealth fund that owns 12 percent of Xstrata, objected to the initial terms.
+The attempt to rescue the deal may help six investment banks including Citigroup Inc. (C:US) and Deutsche Bank AG (DBK) keep an estimated $130 million in fees threatened when Qatar Holding LLC, the Persian Gulf sovereign wealth fund that owns 12 percent of Xstrata, objected to the initial terms.
 The Glencore-Xstrata combination, which would create the world’s fourth-largest mining company, is at $36 billion the largest announced merger of the year by far.

 To be sure, Glencore’s new proposal still faces obstacles.
 In a statement today, Xstrata expressed concerns about the premium being offered to its shareholders and the possibility of Glasenberg becoming CEO of the combined company.

 Europe’s banks are suffering as the region’s sovereign debt crisis depresses markets and holds big corporations back from mergers, acquisitions and initial public offerings.
 Even with the Glencore-Xstrata deal, the total volume of takeovers in Europe this year has fallen 22 percent, to $321 billion, with just one other transaction -- GDF Suez (GSZ)’s proposed buyout of the U.K.’s International Power Plc -- valued at more than $10 billion, according to data compiled by Bloomberg.